tardieunicolas/tardieunicolas/README.md

 I'm a Full-Time Developper, focuses on JavaScript.

-- ⚡ Lead Developer on React
+- ⚡ Senior Developer on React
 - 🌱 I love to learn new things
 - 👍 I'm also a runner